george-sarji/Skillz-2018/Pre-finale code/README.md

-# Skillz-Code
+# Pre-finale code:
-Skillz code for 2018, revamped.
+This part of the repository contains the code that we submitted for the finals.

 ## Bot stats: